-Height: 6-4.
-Weight: 215.
-Projected 40 Time: 4.58.
-Projected Round (2012): 2.
-12/12/11: McNutt is an underrated prospect and could be a steal.
-In 2011, he has made 78 catches for 1,269 yards and 12 touchdowns.
-McNutt has produced big plays in all levels of the defense and beaten secondaries with a combination of size and quickness.
-The only team that truly limited him was Nebraska.
+McNutt is an underrated prospect and could be a steal.
+He made 82 catches for 1,315 yards and 12 touchdowns this year.
+McNutt produced big plays in all levels of the defense and beat secondaries with a combination of size and quickness.
+The only teams that truly limited him were Nebraska and Oklahoma.
 McNutt couldn't get separation from Nebraska cornerback Alfonzo Dennard.
-If McNutt had gotten the better of Dennard, then McNutt could be a first-round pick.
+If McNutt had gotten the better of Dennard, then he could have been a first-round pick.

-The 6-foot-4, 215-pounder could have even more production if he played in a better passing offense.
-McNutt has deceptive speed, good hands and runs good routes.
-He is capable of making big plays downfield with his speed or his size.
+McNutt could have even more production if he played in a better passing offense.
+McNutt has deceptive quickness, good hands and runs good routes.
+He is capable of making big plays downfield with his speed and his size.

 8/19/11: Marvin McNutt was the primary weapon for Ricky Stanzi, and McNutt recorded 53 catches for 861 yards and eight touchdowns last season.
 As a sophomore, he had 34 receptions for 674 yards and eight scores.
 McNutt will have a new signal caller in 2011, so that will be interesting to see how he performs.
 McNutt has good size and deceptive quickness.
 If he went to a passing-led school, he could have much better numbers.

 Chris Givens*, WR, Wake Forest